How To Use TTX Gym

 2. Key-Value Variables

-Define variables using !, followed by a key and value separated by a colon (:).
+Define variables using !followed by a key and value separated by a colon (:).
 For multi-line values, omit the colon.

 Examples:

-! description
+! content

 This is a multi-line description.